FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: From FaaSKeeper Design To Cloud

 \subsection{Compatibility with ZooKeeper}

-Our implementation is standalone and does not reuse the server-centric ZooKeeper codebase since it would be affected by large cold startup overheads in FaaS~\cite{8605773,10.5555/3277355.3277369}.
+Our implementation is standalone and does not reuse the server-centric ZooKeeper codebase since Java functions are by large cold startup overheads~\cite{8605773,10.5555/3277355.3277369}.
 We offer a compatible interface for existing applications by modeling our API after kazoo~\cite{kazoo}, a Python client for ZooKeeper.
-While \toolname{} aims to provide a consistency model and interface compatible with ZooKeeper, we make minor adjustments due to the limitations of cloud services and the serverless model.
-The user data storage in S3 supports the ZooKeeper limit of 1 MB of user data in a node.
-The size restrictions of 400 and 256 kB in DynamoDB, respectively, can be avoided by splitting larger nodes and using temporary S3 objects.
+While \toolname{} aims to provide consistency model and interface compatible with ZooKeeper, we make minor adjustments due to the limitations of cloud services and the serverless model.
+While large ZooKeeper nodes are uncommon and impractical, we can support the 1MB node in cloud object storage.
+The size restrictions of 400 and 256 kB in DynamoDB, respectively, limit the maximum data sent by users.
+This can be avoided by splitting larger nodes and using temporary S3 objects.
 Furthermore, Zookeeper clients can define node permissions with access control lists (ACLs).
-In \toolname{}, write permissions are implemented in functions thanks to the protection boundary between caller and callee, and read permissions can be enforced with ACL of cloud storage.
+In \toolname{}, functions implement write permissions thanks to the protection boundary between caller and callee, and read permissions can be enforced with cloud storage ACLs.